swcarpentry/training-course/_submissions/round-02/2/2012-12-04-short-teaching-video-on-level-and-game-environments.md

 Self critique:

-&#8211; I noticed that I do repeat myself
+--- I noticed that I do repeat myself
-&#8211; My text was not prepared enough, some slides could be more into detail
+--- My text was not prepared enough, some slides could be more into detail
-&#8211; Perhaps student engagement was too forced.
+--- Perhaps student engagement was too forced.
-&#8211; I don&#8217;t sound too loud on the video, I&#8217;m not sure if i was loud enough during the presentation
+--- I don't sound too loud on the video, I'm not sure if i was loud enough during the presentation

 Oliver